allevo/seqflow-js/packages/website/src/pages/GettingStarted_0prerequisites.md

 Before we start, let's install the dependencies.
 Run the command `pnpm install` to install the dependencies.

 Let's start the application and see the result.
 Run the command `pnpm start`.<br />
 Open your browser and go to <a title="localhost" target="_blank" href="http://localhost:5173">http://localhost:5173</a>.
-You should see a blank page with the text "Hi!".
+You should see a blank page with a text.

 ## Conclusion